wimhaanstra/emproto/README.md

 ## CLI test runner

-Run the CLI runner from the library root like this:
+The CLI runner is also written in Typescript, so a plain nodejs runtime will not be able to run it directly.
+You can run it like this:

 ```bash
 npx tsx clitest
 ```
-This will discover EVSEs on the network and print some info.
+This will discover EVSEs on the network and print some info as changes are detected.
 Press Ctrl+C to exit.

 Add `dump` (to any command) to dump incoming and outgoing datagrams (note: once logged in, you'll get more info but the EVSE's password will be present in the dumped datagrams, so don't copy-paste them to the internet).